 Under California Insurance Code section 2017, a business interruption policy may require that an action against the insurer be brought within one year "after the occurrence becomes known to the insured."

-Accordingly, business owners, builders, and real estate developers should not delay to closely review their insurance policies to determine whether losses from the Coronavirus may be covered.
+Accordingly, business owners, builders, and real estate developers should not delay in closely reviewing their insurance policies to determine whether losses from the Coronavirus may be covered.
 The coverage from these policies may make all the difference in whether the business or operation is able to survive the Coronavirus.